Apis035/Apis035/README.md

 ## Hello!

-I'm a person from Indonesia that loves browsing random interesting open source projects on GitHub that related to programming languages, Blue Archive stuffs, and Windows customization tools.
+I love browsing random interesting open source projects on GitHub that related to programming languages, Blue Archive, and Windows customization.

-I'm mostly interested in programming languages that are compiled, easy to use, and fun to write.
+I'm interested in programming languages that are compiled, easy to use, and fun to write.
 Mostly uses C and Lua.
 Currently learning [Odin](https://odin-lang.com).
-Other languages that I also interested in are [Pluto](https://pluto-lang.org) and [Adept](https://github.com/AdeptLanguage/Adept).
+Other languages that I also interested in are [Pluto](https://pluto-lang.org) (what I think Lua is supposed to be) and [Adept](https://github.com/AdeptLanguage/Adept) (compiled language without GC but feels like a dynamic language).

-I have no interest in things related to webdev, AI, and whatever else it is that are currently popular that seems like a bloated software.
+I have very little interest in things related to webdev, AI, and whatever else it is that are currently popular that seems like a bloated software.

 ## ~~Dead~~ Projects